Logo

 balancing-budget-image

-A recent LendingClub survey found that 60% of U.S. adults, including more than four in 10 high-income earners, are living paycheck to paycheck.
+recent LendingClub survey found that 60% of U.S. adults, including more than four in 10 high-income earners, are living paycheck to paycheck.
 While not entirely surprising given the economic volatility of the past few years, this still translates into a large segment of the population who are carrying a financial backlog into the foreseeable future and who may need some guidance and support.
 How can we all get to a place where we’re empowered with our money?
 Let’s first start with a definition.

-What is a Financial Foundation?
+What Does It Mean to Have a Solid Financial Foundation?

 Having a solid financial foundation means owning more than you owe (positive net worth) and having more money coming in than going out (positive cash flow).
 Building a solid financial foundation starts with taking care of your immediate needs in a way that also supports the financial goals you’ve set for your future.
 This means not only setting some basic financial goals, but also being responsible with your daily purchasing habits on top of long-term financial planning.
 At first, taking even the smallest of steps toward improving the way you manage money can help you make big strides in the direction you want to go.

-5 Steps to a Strong Financial Foundation
+5 Steps to Build a Strong Financial Foundation

 Putting a strong financial foundation in place is surprisingly straightforward.
 To help you get started, give your confidence a boost and set yourself up for success using this five-step method to build a strong financial foundation.